ocelot-inc/ocelotgui/README.md

 <tr>
 <td valign="top">histignore</td>
 <td valign="top">Pattern to ignore when writing to histfile.
-For example, if histignoreis "*select*", then statements containing the string "select" will not be written.
+For example, if histignore is "*select*", then statements containing the string "select" will not be written.
 </tr>